touhid-ufl/gator-mate/README.md

 ---

-### 🧩 Developed by
+### 👩‍💻 Developed by
-A passionate team of innovators from the **University of Florida**, dedicated to building the future of learning.
+A team of passionate innovators from the **University of Florida**, dedicated to creating the next generation of AI-driven education.

----

-> “GatorMate doesn’t just teach.
-> It *understands* — and then it *teaches you*.”

----